 You will complete an eligibility and consent form with your doctor or an appropriately trained researcher.
+We will not include patients who are pregnant in the trial, therefore your clinician will assess the risk of pregnancy before including you in the trial.
+As per standard care procedures, a pregnancy test may be performed if your doctor suspects that there is a possibility that you might be pregnant but unaware of it.
 We will then send you a link so you can answer a few questions about you and your infection.
 If you have a kidney infection the doctor will decide on which antibiotic to prescribe according to local policies.
 If you have a bladder infection, a computer will allocate you to one of two different antibiotics called nitrofurantoin and pivmecillinam (this step will not happen if you are allergic to one of the antibiotics).